Hiroshima and Peace Program

 All selected applicants enroll in the course below during the UH Mānoa Summer Session II, as well as a three-credit course at Hiroshima City University.
 All lectures are conducted in English.

-Those selected to participate will be awarded a small travel grant compliments of the Matsunaga Hiroshima and Peace Award that will assist to cover some airfare.
+Those selected to participate will be awarded a small travel grant compliments of the Matsunaga Hiroshima and Peace Award that will assist in covering some airfare.
 Students will be responsible for any costs that the award does not cover, for example, personal expenses, books, and supplies.
 A host family/housing is provided free of charge to participating UH Mānoa students.